Privacy in the Digital Age: GDPR to 26B Record Breach

 The Erosion of Privacy in the Digital Age

 Behavioral Tracking: Companies track user behavior across various platforms to deliver personalized ads and content.
+This tracking extends far beyond single websites—it follows users across the entire internet through cookies, pixels, browser fingerprinting, and cross-device tracking.

-Government Surveillance: Governments around the world have expanded their surveillance capabilities, often in the name of national security.
+Governments around the world have expanded their surveillance capabilities, often in the name of national security.

 The Changing Perception of Privacy

-From Privacy to Data Protection: As the digital landscape evolved, the focus shifted from privacy as a broad concept to specific concerns about data protection.
+As the digital landscape evolved, the focus shifted from privacy as a broad concept to specific concerns about data protection.

 Personal Data: The emphasis is now on protecting personal data—information that can identify an individual, such as names, addresses, and social security numbers.